User Guide

 Count the number files in the folders of the microSD card

-The SidecarT board can be configured to count the number of files in the folders of the microSD card.
+The Multi-device can be configured to count the number of files in the folders of the microSD card.
 This feature is useful to know how many ROMs or floppy images and files in the hard disk folders are available.
-This feature is configured by default, but the user can disable it if the number of files is too big and the SidecarT board is slow to boot.
+This feature is configured by default, but the user can disable it if the number of files is too big and the Multi-device is slow to boot.

 To disable this feature, the user must set the FILE_COUNT_ENABLED parameter to false.
 The user can learn more about this parameter in the Configuration Parameters section.
 To return to the default behavior, the user must set the FILE_COUNT_ENABLED parameter to true.